caokyhieu/photoredshift/README.md

-## This repo contains implementation of some sampling methods : MCMC (Gibbs or Metropolis), rejected sampling and ABC sampling for posterior distribution.
+## This repo contains implementation for photo redshift.

-* I try to implement them when reading the book `Bayesian data analysis` of Gelman et al. Maybe it can have some mistake in the code.
-Any feedback is appreciated.

-* Meanwhile, I used abstract class to helps the code can be easily maintance.
-You can modify it for your own sampler and customize the algorithm.
+## for running algorithm for photo-z in paper
+`pipenv run python photo_z.py`
+ *  You can change the configuration in .env file
+ *  It will generate some figures to analyse the result.

+## For running experiment in toy dataset for our model where sigma changing and fixed sigma=1 `pipenv run python pyro_code/run.py`